 Change the query in the query editor to the following:

 SELECT * FROM TwitterStream

 Event data from the messages should appear in the Input preview window below your query.
 Ensure the View is set to JSON.
-If you do not see any data, ensure that your data generator is sending events to your event hub, and that you've selected GZip as the compression type for the input.
+If you don't see any data, ensure that your data generator is sending events to your event hub, and that you've selected Gzip as the compression type for the input.

 Select Test query and notice the results in the Test results window below your query.